 Out of the cases we listed here, we like the Sliger Cerberus and Lian Li PC-TU150 the most.
 Both feature compact size, classy aesthetics, and relatively flexible component support, making for a pair of excellent portable PC cases.

-But the portability of a micro ATX or mini ITX case with a handle outweighs the sacrifices.
+But the portability of a micro ATX or Mini-ITX case with a handle outweighs the sacrifices.
 As long as you do your research beforehand and confirm that all your parts fit, you’ll be fine.
 Have fun building!

 0 Comments